 Try different variations of fruit to see what you like.
 For example, try freezing blueberries before munching on them.
 Their texture can help satisfy the craving for candy, while also providing important nutrients.
 You can also mix berries with plain yogurt and a small amount of honey, or try a few berries together in the form of a smoothie.

-Kiwi and citrus fruits are packed with many vital nutrients, including folate, Vitamin C, and Vitamin D. While you may think of vitamin C as what you are supposed to take to avoid getting sick from colds, studies show that it also plays a role in reducing anxiety.
+Kiwi and other citrus fruits are packed with many vital nutrients, including folate, Vitamin C, and Vitamin D. While you may think of Vitamin C as what you are supposed to take to avoid getting sick from colds, studies show that it also plays a role in reducing anxiety.
 The combination of nutrients found in kiwis can help aid your body in the reduction of stress, which can also help reduce chronic inflammation.

-It’s important to remember that while diet is an important part of managing and treating anxiety, remember that is also important to get the support you need from a medical professional.
+It’s important to remember that while diet is an important part of managing and treating anxiety, it is also important to get the support you need from a medical professional.
 Your doctor or mental healthcare provider can help you identify the cause of your anxiety and provide you with the physical and mental support you need to feel better.